 The Woodstock Fruit Festival brings together high quality individuals who would like to share fruit, fun, and their experience in a beautiful and supportive environment.

 To ensure that our community and event is safe for adults and children, WFF reserves the right to ask attendees to accept standard ‘Background Checks’.

 What are the terms and conditions of attending the festival?

 Am I going to get a printed ticket to the festival?

 The Woodstock Fruit Festival will supply wrist bands and name tags when you arrive on the opening day.
 Those who attend the festival agree to wear wrist bands as a proof of payment.

 Will there be washer & dryers to use at Camp Walden?
 What about drying racks or ropes for clothes?

 Unfortunately to our current knowledge the answer is No.

 What should I take with me?

-For participants staying indoors, 2 bed sheets, 2 towels, 1 pillow and 2 blankets per person will be provided.
+For participants staying indoors, we recommend that you will need 2 bed sheets, 2 towels, 1 pillow and 2 blankets per person.
+Attendees can either bring their own linen, or you can hire it from us when you register .
 It can get chilly at night so you might want to bring an extra warm blanket if you get cold easily.